zaufi/mocha-test-data-loader/README.md

     {
         const tests = [
             {
-                // The simples one: all data specified right here
+                // The simplest one: all data specified right here
                 name: 'case one'
               , input: 'this is just an ordinal string' , expected: 'this is the expected result (also string)'